Trying to see the best of Rome in a day is no easy task: the Eternal City is an enormous, layered, and deeply complex city.

-It takes a little under half an hour to stroll from Palatine Hill to the Trevi Fountain, but there’s plenty to admire along the way: definitely be sure to take note of (frankly it’s hard to miss it) the impressive Altare della Patria in Piazza Venezia.
+It takes a little under 30 minutes to stroll from Palatine Hill to the Trevi Fountain, but there’s plenty to admire along the way!

 If you’re making good time, (very) short detours will take you to Piazza Campidoglio, one of my personal favorite piazzas in Rome (it was designed by Michelangelo himself), and Galleria Sciarra, an often-overlooked Art Deco masterpiece near the Trevi Fountain that is free to enter, takes very little time to visit, and is generally devoid of crowds.